uxeon/echarts-gl/README.md

 2. `ScatterGL`
    - items outside the grid boundary have been excluded from the rendering process.
    - The behavior for tooltip was fixed.
 Now it works with single item and with trigger = "axis".
+   - The tooltip doesn't appear if the item is hidden by the visual map.

 ## Installing